rufio-tf2/reed-config/README.md

 Restart TF2 and everything should be setup.

+## Key Modifiers

+If you want to change my key's modified (or unmodified) state, or to create a modifier that I don't use, check out this [readme](./custom/key_modifiers/README.md).

 ## Contributing

 You can always fork and edit.
 If you notice better ways that I could be doing things, I welcome pull requests.